eaglerock1337/spectrum/README.md

 # spectrum

-A collection of Sinclair BASIC programs.
+A collection of BASIC and assembler programs for the ZX Spectrum and its derivatives such as the ZX Spectrum Next.

 ## about